 Tires are among the most important safety items on your vehicle.
 They’re also among the most expensive parts, but they’re worth it.
 Tires ensure your vehicle is glued to the road, and less likely to lose control over wet leaves, rain and snow.
 Also, properly inflated tires will save your precious gas mileage.

-– Next, do the penny test.
 Hold a penny against your tire, with Abe Lincoln’s head facing down.
 If your tire obscures some of his head, your treads are good to go.
 If you can see his entire head, bring your vehicle in to see if a professional tech advises you get new tires, or have a few miles left in them.

-– Last, measure your tires’ air pressure, to ensure it follows your car manufacturer’s guidelines.
+Ensure it follows your car manufacturer’s guidelines.
 Bring your car to a gas station and enjoy the (sometimes free) air.
 That’ll keep your tires from uneven wear, increase your gas mileage, and save you from fellow do-gooder drivers pointing out that you have a low tire!

 Oil: Check or Change It